alexgibson/notify.js/README.md

 Notify.js
 =========

-Notify.js ia a handy wrapper for using the [Web Notifications API](http://www.w3.org/TR/notifications/).
-It automatically handles requesting user permission and associated Web Notification API events, as well as adding a few extra convenience methods.
+A handy wrapper for using the [Web Notifications API](http://www.w3.org/TR/notifications/).
+Notify.js automatically handles requesting user permission and associated Web Notification API events, as well as adding a few extra convenience methods.

 Installation
 ---------------------------------------